 Under History settings, click Web & App Activity then scroll down to Manage Activity.
 On this page, you can see a list of your past search activity, and items with an audio icon will have a recording file.
 Tap to review any recording.

 Under the Data & Privacy tab, you can also view and adjust content saved from Apps and Google services like YouTube and from other third-party apps you’ve granted access to.
 Below those settings, there is a toggle to turn off your YouTube History, and you can also manage the history as well.

 You can also adjust Ad personalization which allows you to update or change ad settings or turn off personalization altogether.
 Tap on your profile photo in the Google Home or Assistant app and then choose Manage your Google Account.
-The Data & Privacy tab is where to go, and if you scroll down you’ll see Ad Settings.
+The Data & Privacy tab is where to go, and if you scroll down you’ll see a Personalized ads section.
 While you can simply toggle it on or off, there are some interesting little tabs in there where Google has assumed your interests.
 The list is long and can sometimes be pretty obscure.
 Tap to delete any topics that don’t apply.
 (I deleted Rail Freight, Romance Films, and somehow creepily it had me correctly tagged as “not a parent.”
 How does it know?)

 If you’d like to know when Google Assistant starts and stops listening to you, you can update the settings in the Google Home app.
-This is adjusted by each device, not in your larger Google settings, so start by finding your particular device’s tile in the Google Home app, click on it, then choose the Settings icon, and choose Accessibility from the menu.
+This is adjusted by each device, not in your larger Google settings, so start by finding your particular device’s tile in the

 There are two settings of note here, “Play start sound” and “Play end sound.”
 These will enable Google Assistant to play a sound when it starts and/or finishes listening, so you’ll always know.